mnespor/voiceover-paging/README.md

 # Voiceover paging

-I don't know how I expect paging view controllers to work with VoiceOver, but I'm getting surprising results.
+Paging collection views are doing something I don't understand with VoiceOver on.

 ## Steps to reproduce